lostjared/acidcam-gpu/README.md

   safely, assigns unique names when basenames collide, preserves unrelated files in new destination folders, writes the displayed order to `library.json`, and immediately loads the result in the main interface.
-- **Advanced compute-shader collection**: 25 new `code-compute-cache-*.comp`
-  effects use compute-specific techniques such as workgroup shared memory, barriers, neighborhood rank operations, tile histograms/reductions, prefix propagation, cellular updates, and temporal history analysis.
-- **Resolution-independent compute sampling**: compute templates and the new cache effects derive normalized UV coordinates from the output pixel and use explicit-LOD texture sampling.
-Source and history textures therefore scale correctly when their dimensions differ from the output window.
 - **Correct Default video window sizing**: ACMX2 probes video stream dimensions before constructing the SDL/OpenGL window when Window Resolution is `Default`.
 Low-resolution videos now open at their native size, including in